UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/3-git-basic-branch-merge.md

 ![winter is coming](https://d3suqxyr95ccqd.cloudfront.net/sites/default/files/styles/image_600_width/public/secondary_images/images_and_text/gitflow-no-commit-to-master.jpg?itok=ucTkD0WY)

-Git is like a tree and we can create branches and zip them together.
+Git is like a tree and we can create branches and merge them together.

 `master` is like the trunk of our tree.
 And like all trees, the trunk is the most important part so we need to be careful about making changes to it.
 With branching we can make all the changes we want without harming the trunk.